Good food, good mood

 Dietitian, Sprout Food Group

-The chill of winter and minimal sunlight can dampen our spirits, but did you know your diet holds the power to boost your mood?
+Did you know your diet holds the power to boost your mood?
 It's true: good food equals good mood!
 Our diet plays a crucial role in how we feel, both physically and mentally.
 By nourishing your body with the right foods, you can enhance your mood, energy levels, and overall health.
 Two key areas to focus on for mood improvement are gut health and vitamin D intake.
 These elements are vital for maintaining a healthy, happy state of mind.
 Let’s take a closer look!

 Gut health